KaterynaSavelieva/Warenwelt/README.md

-# Warenwelt – Online Shop Project
+# 🛒 Warenwelt – Full-Stack Online Shop (Flask + MySQL)

-## 📌 About the project

-Warenwelt is a full-stack learning project of an online shop built with **Python, Flask, MySQL, HTML/CSS/JavaScript**, and **object-oriented programming (OOP)** principles.
+Warenwelt is a full-stack online shop application developed as a learning project to simulate a real-world e-commerce system.

-The project combines two interfaces in one system:
+The goal of this project was not only to build a web application, but to understand how backend logic, database design, and user interaction work together in one system.

+💡 This project combines:
+- a web interface for users (Flask + HTML/CSS/JS)
-- a **CLI application** for administration and testing
+- a CLI tool for administration and testing
-- a **web application** for customer interaction
+- a structured MySQL database

-The shop supports:
-- product management
-- customer management
+---

+## 🚀 What I built

+In this project, I designed and implemented:

+- a complete backend architecture using Flask
+- a relational database with normalized structure (MySQL)
+- business logic for orders, customers, and products
-- shopping cart logic
+- a session-based shopping cart system
-- order processing
+- product filtering and search functionality
+- user authentication (login/logout)
+- review system with validation rules
 - invoice generation
-- product reviews

-This project was created to practice:
+---

+## 🧠 What I learned

+Through this project I gained practical experience in:

-- object-oriented design in Python
+- object-oriented programming in Python
-- database design with MySQL
-- CRUD operations
+- designing relational databases
-- Flask web development
+- building REST-like structures in Flask
-- session-based shopping cart logic
+- separating concerns (controllers, models, views)
-- validation and user input handling
+- handling user input and validation
-- clean project structure with separation of concerns
+- connecting frontend and backend

 ---